Never before in history were we, as a society, that overweight.

 When we talk about weight loss as a goal we usually mean fat loss.

 What people desire is to shed unwanted fat while maintaining muscle.
-Only this can give us the desired body recomposition and that “fit” outlook.
+Only this can give you the desired body recomposition and that “fit” outlook.

 If you were to simply reduce the amount of food you eat, you’ll certainly lose weight but you’ll most likely lose equal amounts of fat and muscle.